O'Brien v. Muskin Corp.

-Gary O’Brien (plaintiff) dove into a shallow, above ground pool manufactured by Muskin (defendant) and hit his head on the bottom, sustaining injuries.
-O’Brien brought suit on a theory of strict products liability, claiming that the pool was defectively designed because the bottom was slippery and the pool’s warning about diving was inadequate.
-The trial court instructed the jury on strict liability, but took from the jury the question of whether manufacturing a pool with a slippery vinyl liner constituted a design defect.
-The jury found in favor of Muskin.
-The appellate court reversed.
+Gary O’Brien (plaintiff) dove into a shallow, above-ground pool manufactured by Muskin (defendant) and hit his head on the bottom, sustaining injuries.
+O’Brien brought suit on a theory of strict products liability, claiming that the pool was defectively designed because the bottom was slippery, and the pool’s warning about diving was inadequate.
+The trial court instructed the jury on strict liability but took from the jury the question of whether manufacturing a pool with a slippery vinyl liner constituted a design defect.
+The jury found that Muskin was 15 percent at fault and O'Brien 85 percent at fault, and accordingly, O'Brien was barred from recovery under New Jersey's comparative-negligence law.
+The appellate court reversed and remanded for a new trial, finding that the trial court erred in removing the design-defect issue from the jury.
 The Supreme Court of New Jersey granted certification.

 Rule of Law